Evaluating internal tools solution: 4 Critical Aspects

 If that’s the case, be confident that the solution you choose for internal tools helps to reduce dependencies on your engineering department.

 TRY: You certainly need a solution that allows your enterprise users teams to create their internal tools.
 In such a case, a low-code platform will be the best fit to build business solutions.
-Look for the low-code platform that is intuitive and easy to use, and encourage your business users to try their hands over the platform to create tools to fulfil their business requirements.
+Look for a low-code platform that is intuitive and easy to use, and encourage your business users to try their hands over the platform to create tools to fulfil their business requirements.

 AVOID: Many low-code platforms are targeted towards developers and enterprise users who are tech-savvy and have some technical knowledge.
 Go for a low-code platform only when your enterprise users understand some tech. elements or there is an IT team to assist them with their low-code internal tools projects.